tothuhien/lsd2/README.md

 # LSD2: LEAST-SQUARES METHODS TO ESTIMATE RATES AND DATES FROM PHYLOGENIES

-__For people who prefer R, an R-wrapper of lsd2 is developping here: https://github.com/tothuhien/Rlsd2, but still under testing.__
+__For people who prefer R, an R-wrapper of lsd2 is developping here: https://github.com/tothuhien/Rlsd2 __

 ## Compile/install LSD2: